ibbatta/readme-generator/TEST-README.md

 Then:

 - Choose a folder project in your system and switch in `cd [folder path]`
-- Clone the repo in your folder `git clone https://github.com/ibbatta/readme-generator.git`
+- Clone the repo in your folder path `git clone https://github.com/ibbatta/readme-generator.git`

 ---